AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 # Documentation Updates{#documentation-updates}

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

 ## Documentation updates - July 2020 {#doc-updates-july-2020}

 A new section has been added with guidelines related to Campaign Standard monitoring.
 [Read more](../../administration/using/monitoring-guidelines.md)

 The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
 [Read more](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr)

+The Mobile channel guide has been reorganized and improved.
+A new guide Configuring mobile channels has been added with technical documentation on mobile configuration.
+[Read more](../../administration/using/push-tracking.md)

 ## Documentation updates - June 2020 {#doc-updates-june-2020}